gaowanliang/DownloadBot/README.md

   - [ ] Upload the file to Google Drive when the download is complete
   - [ ] Upload the file to Mega when the download is complete
   - [ ] Upload the file to 189Cloud when the download is complete
+  - [ ] (When communicating via Telegram) Upload the file to Telegram when the download is complete
+    - [ ] When the file exceeds 2GB, it is compressed in chunks before uploading
 - [x] Additional features
   - [x] Multilingual support
     - [x] Simplified Chinese